 3 – The Bucegi Mountains

-Bucegi Mountains hails in the center region of Romania, just south of Brasov.
+Bucegi Mountains is one of the best places in Romania to visit, and it hails in the center region of Transylvania, just south of Brasov.
 The Bucegi Mountains are the home of two of the most famous landmarks of Romania.
 The Babele and the Sphinx structure.

 4 – Brasov

 Easily accessed by train via Bucharest, Brasov is the most charming centralized city in Romania.
 Its medieval charm, narrow cobblestone streets, and relaxed mountain atmosphere make any trip there worthwhile.